wvlet/log/wvlet-config/README.md

 ## Application configuration flow

 - User specifies an environment (e.g., `test`, `staging`, `production`, etc)
-- Read configuration file (YAML)
+- Read a configuration file (YAML)
-  - wvlet-config will search config files from a given `configpath(s)`
+  - wvlet-config will search `configpath(s)` to find the YAML file
+  - If the target YAML file is not found, it uses the default configuration
+  - When YAML file is found, it searches for configuration for the target environment.
-  - If no configuration for the target environment is found, it uses `default` configuration.
+       - If no configuration for the target environment is found, uses `default` environment configuration.
+       - If `default` environment is also not found, it uses the provided default object

 - Supply additional configurations (e.g., confidential information such as password, apikey, etc.)
   - Read these configurations in a secure manner and create a `Properties` object.